Vertos-Robotics-Organization/Vertos-Documentation/cansense/fault-management.md

 ### Overview

-The CANSense encoder provides a robust fault detection and monitoring system to help diagnose hardware, communication, and operational issues.
+The CANSense encoder provides a comprehensive fault detection and monitoring system to help diagnose hardware, communication, and operational issues.
 Faults are categorized as **sticky faults** (persist until cleared) and **current faults** (real-time status).

 ### Fault Types